eSquire-qq/eSquire-qq/README.md

 Hi, i'm Artem 👋

-I'm student of Poltava Poltava Polytechnic College, on the third course at the faculty Software Engineering.
+I'm student of Poltava Polytechnic College, on the third course at the faculty Software Engineering.

 💻 Study Experience